oa414/objc-zen-book-cn/README.md

 The requirement is straightforward: presenting a remote RSS feed in a table view.

 A very naïve approach would be to create a `UITableViewController` subclass and code the entire logic for the retrieving of the feed data, the parsing and the displaying in one place, which is, in other words, a MVC (Massive View Controller).
-This would work but it's very bad designed and unfortunately it'd suffice to pass the interview step in some not-so-demanding tech startups.
+This would work but it's very poorly designed and unfortunately it'd suffice to pass the interview step in some not-so-demanding tech startups.

 A minimal step forward would be to follow the Single Responsibility Principle and create at least 2 components to do the different tasks: